 From 1998 to 2008, I had a radio show on WRCT.
 (At one point, I had multiple shows, including hosting a long-running metal show.)
 It was a great deal of fun, and I do miss being on the air -- if anyone has suggestions on doing radio in Philadelphia, please let me know!

 I can be found at a number of other places, including but not limited to:

-Send me email at "robert dot jefferson at techstep dot tychonoff dot org".
+Should you want to get in touch with me, send email to "robert dot jefferson at techstep dot tychonoff dot org".
 (Remove, of course, one of the "dot"s and the reference to the esteemed Russian topologist.)